CHWP Courses and Events

 PROGRAM REQUIREMENTS | COURSE CATALOG | COURSE DESCRIPTIONS

 Participants in the College Health and Wellness Professional (CHWP) certification program will complete seven core courses plus three electives.
 Courses will range in length from 60-90 minutes of instruction plus time for supplemental activities or group activities during in-person events.
+The program is self-paced, so coursework and examination can be completed as your schedule permits.

 Development of self-study versions of all courses are in development.
 As the program expands, participants will have options to complete courses through live and recorded webinars and/or videos, live workshops, and at the ACHA Annual Meetings.